antonia43/careercorner/cctesting-main/careercorner2/README.md

 ## Overview

 Career Corner is an AI-powered application designed to help high-school students and professionals make informed career decisions.
-Whether you're a student preparing for exams or struggling to pick a degree, or a professional seeking a career change or job opportunities based on your skills, Career Corner provides comprehensive support through two dedicated interfaces—one for high-school students and another for university students and professionals.
-As former high-school students and aspiring data scientists ourselves, we've experienced firsthand the lack of clear guidance during critical career processes: vague psychotechnical tests at school that fail to reveal true interests, scattered information making degree selection overwhelming, and professionals who feel helpless when identifying transferable skills or navigating daily job struggles.
+Whether you're a high-school student preparing for exams and struggling to pick a degree, or a professional seeking a career change or job opportunities based on your skills, Career Corner provides comprehensive support through two dedicated interfaces: one for high-school students and another for university students and professionals.
+As former high-school students and aspiring data scientists themselves, the creators of Career Corner have experienced firsthand the lack of clear guidance during critical career processes: vague psychotechnical tests at school that fail to reveal true interests, scattered information making degree selection overwhelming, and lack of helpful information for professionals who are trying to identify transferable skills or navigating daily job struggles.

-Career Corner solves these challenges by combining conversational AI, real Portuguese educational data, and practical career tools to deliver personalized guidance far superior to traditional generic advice.
+Career Corner aims to solve these challenges by combining conversational AI, real Portuguese educational data, and practical career tools to deliver personalized guidance far superior to traditional generic advice.
 Portuguese high school students benefit from adaptive career quizzes, CIF grade calculators, degree/university matchers with interactive maps, and study resources including IAVE exam archives and DGES degree data.
-Professionals access CV parsing, CV-aware career growth quizzes, mock interview simulators with STAR feedback, and tailored job applications.
-Both user types enjoy smart chat interfaces that ask 5 natural questions before routing to optimal tools, with all results auto-saving to "My Reports" for persistent access across sessions—connecting school performance, personal interests, and concrete career pathways in one cohesive platform.
+Professionals access CV parsing, CV-aware career growth quizzes and tailored mock interview simulators with STAR feedback.
+Both user types can enjoy smart chat interfaces that route them to optimal tools and have the ability to save all results to "My Reports" for usage in other tools and persistent access across sessions, connecting school performance and career pathways in one cohesive platform.

 **Target Audience:**
-- **High school students** (Career and degree discovery, grade caculation/preparing for university admission)
+- **High school students** (Career and degree discovery, Grade caculation/preparing for university admission)
 - **University students & professionals** (CV analysis, Career Recommendations, Interview preparation)
-- **Focus:** Portuguese education system (DGES degrees, national exams)
+- **Focus (student section):** Portuguese education system (DGES degrees, National exams); Although tools are also available for international students.

 ---